Ed94/gencpp/Readme.md

 ## On multi-threading

-Its intended eventually for this library to support multi-threading at some point, however for now it does not.
+Currently unsupported.
 The following changes would have to be made:

-* Setup static data accesss with fences if more than one thread will generate ASTs
+* Setup static data accesss with fences if more than one thread will generate ASTs ( or keep a different set for each thread)
 * Make sure local peristent data of functions are also thread local.
 * The builder should be done on a per-thread basis.
 * Due to the design of the editor and scanner, it will most likely be best to make each file a job to process request entries on.
 Receipts should have an an array to store per thread.
 They can be combined to the final reciepts array when all files have been processed.

-For now single-threaded should be pretty quick even without heavy optimizations.

-## On extending with whatever features you want
+For now single-threaded has a bunch of optimization that most likely have done to it and will be more than capable for the majority of projects this thing is intended for.
+(IF you use this on Unreal... well your asking for it...)

+## Extending the library

-This library is relatively very small, and you can easily extend it.
+This library is relatively very small, and can be extended without much hassle.

 The untyped codes and builder/editor/scanner can be technically be used to circumvent any sort of constrictions the library has with: modern c++, templates, macros, etc.